Reykjavik

 Duck Pond

 The “Tjörnin” is the artificial lake in Central Reykjavik.
 It is home to many Eider Ducks and Hooper Swans.
 One corner of the lake is heated so that it never freezes.
 The rest of the pond can freeze solidly to allow for ice-skating and Icelandic Horse shows.
 The Icelandic horse is the only horse in the world that can run on ice.
 One exhibition of this on the frozen pond nearly ended in disaster a few years ago.
-The area around the Tjörnin is probably the most attractive in the whole of Reykjavik.
-This Webcam shows the heated corner of Reykjavikurtjörn.
+This disturbing event is documented in the following video.

 Leifur Eiríksson